pleasenophp/mindi/README.md

 * Unity3D support, Scenes and MonoBehaviours act as part of the framework
 * In Unity3D allowing to use MonoBehaviours and normal object injections fully transparently.
 Automatically tracking the destruction of dependent mono behaviours if the object, that caused their creation, was destroyed.
 * Lightweight framework, can be used in AOT modes
-* Flexible and easily extensible, integrates with other DI frameworks
+* Flexible and easily extensible, can be integrated with other DI frameworks

 ## Tested with